MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/powershell-v2-module/Get-EXOMailbox.md

 You can specify multiple values separated by commas.
 Wildcards ( * ) are supported.

-For more information about the properties that are included in each property set, see [Get-ExoMailbox property sets](https://review.docs.microsoft.com/powershell/exchange/exchange-online/exchange-online-powershell-v2/cmdlet-property-sets?branch=ExORestModule-chrisda#get-exomailbox-property-sets).
+For more information about the properties that are included in each property set, see [Get-EXOMailbox property sets](https://review.docs.microsoft.com/powershell/exchange/exchange-online/exchange-online-powershell-v2/cmdlet-property-sets?branch=ExORestModule-chrisda#get-exomailbox-property-sets).

 ```yaml
 Type: PropertySet[]